RicardoIT-Web/Love_Running_Members_log/README.md

 #### _**Remaining Bugs**_

-* At this point the program will only accept integer or float responses from the user when prompted to provide daily runs.
+* This version of the program will only accept integer or float responses from the user when prompted to provide daily runs.
 If the user types a sting or simply press enter before providing an input, the program will stop and the user will have restart program from scratch.

+The fix for this has been added to the Future Features section above.

 # Deployment